La Voz (Uruguayan TV series): Playoffs stage

 In the Playoffs, the participants sing individually in team rounds, and each coach must save two, who advance to the next stage, while the rest will go to a public vote.
 Through telephone or SMS voting, viewers will save two more, thus leaving four participants.
 After listening to each presentation, each coach selects two from their team.

 Live shows

 In the fifth stage, each participant performs individually and live; the public chooses who goes to the next stage.
 Among the participants, each coach decides who will be given the opportunity to continue competing and who will be eliminated from the competition.
 In the next round, the spectators choose between the two remaining participants from each team, as well as each coach, whose decision is balanced with that of the public.
-In both the semi-final and the final, not only will individual songs be performed, but each finalist sings a duet with they coach.
+In both the semi-final and the final, not only will individual songs be performed, but each finalist sings a duet with their coach.
 A public vote decides who will be the voice of Uruguay.

+Coaches and hosts

+The panel were confirmed in February 2022 as Rubén Rada, Lucas Sugo, Valeria Lynch and Agustín Casanova, while Natalia Oreiro hosted the show.
+All four coaches and hosted returned for the second season that aired in 2023.

+In January 2024, it was announced that Rada, Lynch, and Casanova would return for the third season.
+At the same time, it was announced via the show's Facebook that Luana Persíncula would debut as a coach, replacing Sugo.
+On 24 January, it was also announced that Oreiro would not return as presenter for the third season and would be replaced by La Voz Kids host, Noelia Etcheverry.